310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/epilogue.md

 {% bubble Nice smileconfident %}
 Now then, if we’ve finished the scoring, then it’s time we head to the next final screening.

-The participants of the third venue, Soukei Pagoda, await us!
+The participants of the third venue, Twin Rooster Pagoda, await us!

 Ahh, how I would love every one of you to show us your radiance more closely…